BED-3077 International marketing - 10 ECTS

-- The candidate has knowledge about some of the ongoing debates within the research field of international marketing of firms as well as specialized knowledge about the key challenges facing business in foreign markets.
+- The candidate has knowledge about the ongoing debates within the research field of international marketing of firms as well as specialized knowledge about the key challenges facing business people in foreign markets.

 - The candidate has thorough knowledge about key theoretical approaches that exist within the field of international marketing.

 - The candidate can apply the knowledge acquired in the course to new and relevant problems that they identify related to the internationalization process of firms and marketing issues in foreign markets.

 - The candidate is capable of both analyzing information from different sources as well as take a critical approach to how these sources of information could be analyzed.
 These analyses form the basis from where the candidate develops well-reasoned arguments.

 - The candidate is capable of carrying out work independently, including reviewing theories and scientific work, and to find solutions to theoretical and practical problems.

 - The candidate is capable of carrying out a small research project under supervision.